Phinix-BI/News-Portal-U.V-/README.md

 Follow these steps to run the project locally:

 1. Open the Command Line by pressing Win + r and then typing 'cmd'.
-2. Clone the GitHub repository: 'git clone https://github.com/R1MO9/NewsPortal.git'
+2. Clone the GitHub repository: 'git clone https://github.com/Phinix-BI/News-Portal-U.V-.git'
-3. Change the directory to the project folder: 'cd NewsPortal'
+3. Change the directory to the project folder: 'cd News-Portal-U.V-'
-4. Start the server using Nodemon: 'Nodemon index.js'
+4. For Starting the server use : 'npm start'
 5. Open your web browser and navigate to [http://localhost:3000/](http://localhost:3000/).

 ## Tools & Technology